What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 Now I'm having to wake up at four in the morning.

-That was a a bit of a shift for me that I one year in and still not really all that used to.
+That was a bit of a shift for me that I one year in and still not really all that used to.

-And every weekend I blow I'd stay up all night and throw myself off.
+And every weekend, I blow, I'd stay up all night and throw myself off.

-But but three hours is never enough, man.
+But three hours is never enough, man.

 So it's really not a struggle.

-Plus, I do a call-in show, so we take a lot of calls.
+So we take a lot of calls.

-I just I just talk for three hours and then I have a crew that does everything behind the scenes, so I it's it's really fantastic, actually.
+I just, I just talk for three hours and then I have a crew that does everything behind the scenes.

 Man, I'm happy for you.

-That's gotta be an awesome experience.
+That's got to be an awesome experience.

-The longest I ever streamed, and I sent you a link.
+And I sent you a link.

-He's gonna keep saying it.
+He's going to keep saying it.

 There's no way.